iifl-logo

 7. Status of any publicly announced new products or business segments

-Our Company has not announced any new products, services, or business segments that are separate from our ongoing operations, as detailed in the "Our Business" section on page 116 of this Draft Red Herring Prospectus.
+Our Company has not announced any new products, services, or business segments that are separate from our ongoing operations, as detailed in the "Our Business" section on page 136 of this Red Herring Prospectus.
 However, it is pertinent to note that Our Company regularly engages in research and product development and improvements so as to meet customer needs and market trends.

 8. The extent to which the business is seasonal

 Our business is subject to seasonality.
 We see an increase in our business before Diwali, wedding seasons, and during end of season sales.
-For a detailed understanding please refer to the "Risk Factor" on page of this Draft Red Herring Prospectus.
+For a detailed understanding please refer to the "Risk Factor" on page 24 of this Red Herring Prospectus.

 9. Any significant dependence on a single or few suppliers or customers